amiaopensource/amia16_tweets/README.md

 amiawomen.json -- #amiawomen hashtag for panel
 avhack16.json -- #avhack16 hashtag for hackday event
 caw16.json -- #caw16 hashtag for community archiving workshop preconference event
-diyca.json -- #diyca for DIY Community Archiving stream tweets
+diyca.json -- #diyca for DIY Community Archiving stream tweets.
+[Video is available here](https://www.youtube.com/user/AMIAstreaming).
 eia.json -- #eia tweets also tagged with #amia16 for the Environmental Issues in Archives stream
 ffff.json -- #ffff tweets also tagged with #amia16 for the freaky film formats panel
 fth16.json -- #fth16 for the Framing the Horizon stream tweets